 In 2015 Nicola founded the Literary Prize Data working group whose purpose initially was to assemble data on literary prizes in order to get a picture of how gender bias operates within the trade publishing ecosystem.
 (The $50,000 Half the World Global Literati Prize was established as a direct result.)
 The group’s interests have now grown to encompass other aspects of publishing and bias, though it is currently on hiatus.
 In 2016 she began #CripLit, an online community for writers with disabilities for which, with Alice Wong, she co-hosts a regular Twitter chat.

-Nicola, now a dual US/UK citizen, holds a PhD in Creative Writing from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
+Nicola, now a dual US/UK citizen, holds a PhD by Published Work from Anglia Ruskin University, is married to writer Kelley Eskridge, and lives in Seattle.
 Most of the time she is happily lost in the seventh century (writing the second novel about Hild, Menewood), emerging occasionally to drink just the right amount of beer and take enormous delight in everything.

 Something I wrote years ago that is still true today: “I will run my software on your hardware…” Read my Writer’s Manifesto here (some of the language is NSFW).